I often hear, "You should only pick your wedding photographer if they use a particular brand of camera/lens." (Usually Nikon or Canon.)

-In March 2014, I was introduced to the Olympus OM-D-EM micro four thirds camera system, smaller and lighter than my Canon kit but with equally good image quality when using professional lenses from the likes of Olympus, Sigma and Panasonic.
+In March 2014, I was introduced to the Olympus OM-D-EM micro four thirds (M4/3rds) camera system, smaller and lighter than my Canon kit but with equally good image quality when using professional lenses from the likes of Olympus, Sigma and Panasonic.
 According to Olympus, the EM1 model at the time was designed to out perform the DSLR and is splashproof, dust proof but unlike the Canon system I was using, freeze proof down to minus 10!

 More and more wedding photographers are turning to the M4/3rd system along with other mirrorless brands such as Fuji and Sony so don't be put off by photographers using these systems as they are as good at producing quality images as the one's using the likes of Nikon or Canon.

-Another plus for me on the weight side was after a long day shooting with my Canon kit, I would be full of aches and pains the next day.
+Another plus for me, on the weight side, after a long day shooting with my Canon kit, I would be full of aches and pains the next day.
 Now, I don't have problems of that nature after a wedding shoot as the M4/3rds system is just so light!